Hazel

 - Hazel Scott20th century • Music

-Trinidadian-American pianist and singer known for her talent and influence in early American television.
+Trinidadian-American pianist and singer recognized for her musical talent and early influence on American television.

 - Hazel Hotchkiss Wightman20th century • Tennis

-American tennis champion remembered for major achievements in early international competition.
+American tennis champion remembered for major achievements in early international competition and for promoting women’s tennis.

 - Hazel Brugger21st century • Comedy

-Swiss comedian and TV personality known for her stand-up and media work in German-speaking countries.
+Swiss comedian and television personality known for stand-up performances and media work in German-speaking countries.

 - Hazel Keech21st century • Acting

-British actress and model known for work in film and television.
+British actress and model recognized for work in film and television.

 Part of Names Archive — a reference-style collection of name meanings and origins.